foliant-docs/foliantcontrib.checksources/README.md

 - `strict_check` – if a critical error is detected, the build will be failed after applying the preprocessor.
   Several checks are supported:
     - `not_exist` – checking the existence of the file.
-      Checks if the file specified in chapters exists;
+      Checks if the file specified in chapters exists (enabled by default);
     - `duplicate` – checking for duplicate in the chapters.

   To disable strict check, use `strict_check: false`.
 And in order to enable all available checks, use `strict_check: true`.